girirajvyas/gof-design-patterns/README.md

 ## Introduction
 This repository contains examples of all the design patterns listed in the GoF book

+## What is a design pattern
+From Wiki:-
+- In software engineering, a software design pattern is a general, **reusable solution to a commonly occurring problem** within a given context in software design.
+- It is not a finished design that can be transformed directly into source or machine code.
+Rather, it is a **description or template for how to solve a problem** that can be used in many different situations.
+- Design patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system.

 ## Why you should learn Design patterns
 - Easy to communicate a proble among fellow developers